mcmero/SVclone/README.md

 * -i or --input : structural variants input file.
 See file formats section for more details.
 * -b or --bam : bam file with corresponding index file.
 * -o or --out : output base name.
-Will create processed output file as <name>_svproc.txt, parameters output as <name>_params.txt and database output as <name>.db
+Will create processed output file as <name>_svinfo.txt, parameters output as <name>_params.txt and database output as <name>_svinfo.db
 * -d or --depth (floating-point value) : average depth of coverage for corresponding BAM file.
 See the calculating coverage section.

 #### Optional Parameters ####